atomjump/medimage-addon-ehr-medtech-evolution/README.md

 # medimage-addon-ehr-medtech32
 MedTech32 config for EHR Connector Add-on for MedImage

+To create your MEDIMAGE user, use the query:
+CREATE USER MEDIMAGE WITHOUT LOGIN;

 To create your own EHR connector, use this package as a template.
 The only files you need to change: